fabien-todescato/zcube/README.md

 * A tree can be represented as the set of its integer nodes.
 * The subtrees of a tree can be represented as a set of sets of integers, ie a _ZDD_.
 * A list of shared _ZDD_ then represents occurrences of trees.

+The parallel operations over large sequences of _ZDDTerms_ use a round-robin scheme to distribute the sum over a a set of parallel accumulators.
+A final fork-join parallel step reduces in parallel the accumulators into a single _ZDDNumber_.

 # Future Work